 Here’s an exercise that is part of our blended learning process.
 We use this exercise in the introductory phase of the “Hero’s Journey”.
 We meet once a week and work with this exercise for about 15 minutes each session.
-Our research shows that short periods every week are better for one long session.
+Our research shows that brief periods every week are better for one lengthy session.
 This practice primes the pump for other exercises such as lucid dreaming.

 This is the type of exercise that you work on over several weeks and months.
 As you explore your memories, many people find they remember more of their dreams.
 And these dreams will connect to our memory of events.
 The focus of this exercise is on finding what we value.

 One of the important discoveries of this exercise is finding out how many positive memories you have.
 When we start, many people will only find one or two memories in the first few sessions.
 As we spend time on this over the next few months, the number jumps exponentially.
 It is not uncommon for people to end up with hundreds of these positive memory snapshots after 3 months.

 Then we find that many of the positive memories share a common theme.
 This teaches us how we can focus our lives to bring more happiness into our lives.
 This teaches us what we value.

 You will need a spiritual journal to record this exercise.
 A cheap ring bound note pad works fine.
 You’ll probably create several of these documents.
 You should have one to record your dreams first thing in the morning.
 And you’ll have one for this exercise where you investigate memory.